TomOnTime/utfutil/README.md

 Utilities to make it easier to read text encoded as UTF-16.

-## Dealing with UTF-16 files from Windows.
+## Dealing with UTF-16 files you receive from Windows.

 Ever have code that worked for years until you received a file from a MS-Windows system that just didn't work at all?
 Looking at a hex dump you realize every other byte is \0.
 WTF?
 No, UTF.
 More specifically UTF-16LE with an optional BOM.